+35725368683

 Visa or residence permit

 EU nationals can live in Cyprus and buy property without restrictions.
-Concerning third-country nationals, there are types of permits that are very well-suited for pensioners and retirees.
+Concerning third-country nationals, some permits are well-suited for pensioners and retirees.
 One such permit is the Category F permanent residence permit.
-This requires that the applicant has a secured annual income and does not need to work.
+This requires the applicant to have a secured annual income and not need to work.
 With a Category F permit, your spouse and underage children can join you in Cyprus.

 CONS